thomasboyt/brooklynjs-webrtc-pong/talk/talk.md

 ???

-Instead, I'm going to try to give a brief overview of how browsers connect, without all the scary acronyms, and avoiding a lot of complex but common edge cases.
+Instead of explaining all of the various moving parts, I'm going to try to give a brief overview of how WebRTC peers connect, without all the scary acronyms, and avoiding a lot of complex but common edge cases.
 This isn't complete but should give you a basic picture.

 The public part of the process by which peers figure out how to connect to each other is called _signaling_, which is more or less passing messages back and forth between the peers through a developer-implemented signaling channel.